 Dog Talk with Early Alert Canines

 Ever wonder what it’s like to have your best friend tell you when you’re running high or low with just a nudge?
 Dogs are incredible animals, bred to bond with humans and born with a keen sense of smell; they’re capable of aiding us in more than companionship.
-The average dog’s sense of smell is tens of thousands times stronger than ours, which means they can alert to us the presence of anything from drugs to changes in the breath of someone who has Type 1 diabetes.
-But are all dogs capable of being a walking, barking CGM?
+The average dog’s sense of smell is tens of thousands times stronger than ours, which means they can alert to us the presence of anything from drugs to changes in the breath of someone who has type 1 diabetes.
+But are all dogs capable of being a walking, barking continuous glucose monitor (CGM)?
 How accurate are they really?
 And how are they trained to perform these incredible services for humans?

-Beyond Type 1 wanted to know more about theses Diabetic Alert Dogs (DADs) and how they’re changing the way the T1D community is looking at diabetes management.
+Beyond Type 1 wanted to know more about theses Diabetic Alert Dogs (DADs) and how they’re changing the way the type 1 diabetes (T1D) community is looking at diabetes management.
 Chatting with Service Dog Trainer Erica Horn from Early Alert Canines, a non-profit that trains service dogs to be Diabetic Alert Dogs (DADs) and then gives them to clients in the California and Oregon area, we learned what it takes to wear that red vest.
 In the five years the organization has been in operation, they’ve successfully placed 36 dogs.
-This is what dog lover and Type 1 diabetic Erica Horn had to say about their work and their canine pals who make it all possible.
+This is what dog lover and type 1 diabetic Erica Horn had to say about their work and their canine pals who make it all possible.

 BT1: How do you select the dogs to be trained?
 Is there a breed that is preferred?
 Can any dog be trained?